Syed-Alberuni/NMF-for-Identification-of-Human-Disease-Associated-Gene-Module/README.md

   ValidationWithThreshold = multilabel_evaluate(strat$val, new.val, measures)
 )
 write.csv(result,"my_result_Naive_bayes.csv");
-#The table shows the multi-label Hamming loss of the classification results.
+# The table shows the multi-label Hamming loss of the classification results.
 #The Hamming Loss ranges from 0 to 1, where lower values indicate better performance.
 A Hamming Loss of 0 means perfect predictions, while a value of 1 indicates that all labels are incorrectly predicted.
 #The trained model is utilized to predict the class label of unknown genes.
 We have obtained 3131 genes associated with multiple disease classes.
-#Table 2 lists some of the predicted gene-disease associations along with their supporting PubMed IDs, demonstrating the validity of these associations based on existing literature.
+# Table shows some of the predicted gene-disease associations along with their supporting PubMed IDs, demonstrating the validity of these associations based on existing literature.